LinaGarcia24/penguin-quiz/README.md

 The penguin quiz website is a fun page where penguin lovers can go to test their knowledge of penguin facts.
 The website offers entertainment to the user for a few minutes as they answer each question to the best of their knowledge.

-The user of this website will be able to fill out a form with their information and create a username, select an answer and select when to submit it, recieve a notice on whether the response was right or wrong and what the correct answer was, see their current correct question score, see their final score, be able to offer feedback, and will recieve a thank you message once they have completed the feedback form.
+The user of this website will be able to fill out a form with their information and create a username, select an answer and select when to submit it, receive a notice on whether the response was right or wrong and what the correct answer was, see their current correct question score, see their final score, be able to offer feedback, and will receive a thank you message once they have completed the feedback form.

 <img src="./assets/images/amiresponsive_peng.PNG">